JoinCODED/WS-Dart-M3-Conditionals/01_conditions/01_if_else_statements.md

 }
 ```

-In the code above, we wrote `else if` followed by another condition in a set of parenthesis and within the curly bracers we wrote what code we want to execute `if` the condition resolves to `true`.
+In the code above, we wrote `else if` followed by another condition in a set of parenthesis, and between the curly bracers we wrote the code we want to execute `if` the condition resolves to `true`.

-So our program flow will be like this:
+Our program flow will be as follows:

-Dart: I have an integer called `age` with the value of `65`, if `65` is less than `18` I should print `Price is 10KWD` so i will ignore this block of code and I'll check the other condition, if `65` is bigger than `60` i should print `Price is 12KWD`. and it's true, `65` is more than `60`, so i will output:
+Dart: I have an integer called `age` with the value of `65`, if `65` is less than `18` I should print `Price is 10KWD`.
+If it's not, I will ignore this block of code and I'll check the other condition.
+If `65` is bigger than `60`, I should print `Price is 12KWD`.
+In our case, `65` is bigger than `60`, so I will output:

 ```
 Price is 12KWD
 ```

-And you can set infinite amount of conditions as long as the first condition starts with `if` and every condition after it starts with `else if`.
+You can set an infinite amount of conditions as long as the first condition starts with `if`, and every condition after starts with `else if`.

-Finally we need to handle the case of age being between 18 and 60.
+Finally, we need to handle the case of age being between 18 and 60.

 ```dart
 void main() {